X-ray safety program

 Please watch this brief clip about x-rays from the American Dental Association!

-Dental x-rays are a useful diagnostic tool to help our team of doctors at Parklane Dental to detect damage and disease not visible during a regular dental exam.
-While our doctors are exceptionally trained and experienced at spotting signs and symptoms of oral disease on the exterior of your teeth and the exterior of the gum, Dr. To and our team of dentists have not yet developed the super power to look inside your teeth!
+While our doctors are exceptionally trained and experienced at spotting signs and symptoms of oral disease on the exterior of your teeth and the exterior of the gum, Dr. Eric To and our team of dentists have not yet developed the super power to look inside your teeth!

 Why do I need x-rays?

 Not only the teeth of children grow quickly, and also the adult sets of teeth in children are often not visible (but inside the gum below the baby teeth)!
-Therefore, the American Dental Association recommends x-ray exam at 6 months intervals for children.
-Furthermore, x-rays serve as part of a photographic gallery to show the progress of growing tooth for children.
+Therefore, the American Dental Association recommends x-ray exam at 6 months intervals for children and pediatric patients.
+Furthermore, x-rays serve as part of a photographic gallery to show the progress of growing tooth for children braces.

 Are x-rays safe?